Weepy Sores (Wet Eczema) in Atopic Dermatitis

 What is wet eczema?

-Atopic dermatitis (AD) can cause blisters that ooze, or weepy sores.
+Atopic dermatitis can cause blisters that ooze, or weepy sores.
 Weepy areas leak fluid, which is usually clear.
-AD is the most common type of eczema, and when it presents with weepy sores, it may also be called wet eczema, weepy eczema, or weeping eczema.
+Atopic dermatitis is the most common type of eczema, and when it presents with weepy sores, it may also be called wet eczema, weepy eczema, or weeping eczema.
 Weepy sores can also be a sign of infection.
-Infection is a common complication as bacteria or other microorganisms due to the damage to the skin barrier with AD.1,2
+Infection is a common complication as bacteria or other microorganisms due to the damage to the skin barrier.1,2

 How is wet eczema treated?

 Moisturizers are one of the basic necessities for people with atopic dermatitis, regardless of the severity of their disease.
-Some of the anti-inflammatory medications available for treating AD also come in moisturizer formulations, which can help provide additional barrier repair.
+Some of the anti-inflammatory medications available for treating atopic dermatitis also come in moisturizer formulations, which can help provide additional barrier repair.

 Medications used in the treatment of atopic dermatitis include: